AndreiChertkov/teneva/doc/core/act_one.rst

     k = (1, 2, 3, 4, 5)       # Select some tensor element
     y1 = get(k)               # Compute the element of the TT-tensor
     y0 = Y0[k]                # Compute the same element of the original tensor
-    abs(np.max(y1-y0))        # Compare original tensor and reconstructed tensor
+    np.max(np.max(y1-y0))     # Compare original tensor and reconstructed tensor

     # >>> ----------------------------------------
     # >>> Output:

-    # 3.9968028886505635e-15
+    # -4.6629367034256575e-15
     #

-  We can compare the calculation time using the base function and the function accelerated with numba:
+  We can compare the calculation time using the base function ("get") and the function accelerated with "numba":

   .. code-block:: python

     n = [100] * 40
-    Y = teneva.tensor_rand(n, r=4)
+    Y = teneva.rand(n, r=4)

     get1 = lambda i: teneva.get(Y, i)
     get2 = teneva.getter(Y)